wjc1207/Project-Zero/README.md

 2. get the PCB from the PCB maker like JLC
 3. buy the relative components from the online shopping platform like Taobao
 4. Solder PCBs and components
-5. download the relative code to the MP3 and enjoy
+5. upload the relative code to the MP3 and enjoy

+### advantage

+cool!

+### problems

+cannot upload the code to the ESP32 Board when it is installed on the bottom board.
+You need to uninstall the ESP32 Board from the bottom board and then upload the code.